nanderstabel/tauri-plugin-camera/README.md

 # Camera Plugin

+## Note!

+This repository is a copy of the original Camera plugin in the official Tauri plugins workspace repository: https://github.com/tauri-apps/plugins-workspace/tree/feat/camera/plugins/camera.

 Prompt the user to take a photo using the camera or pick an image from the gallery.
 Mobile only.

 ## Install